-Consumption of uncooked berries may result in vomiting and diarrhea.
+Consumption of uncooked berries, leaves, and stems may result in cyanide toxicity, including vomiting and diarrhea.
 Commercial preparations generally do not cause adverse reactions at the recommended dosage.
 Type 1 allergy to elderberry (positive skin prick tests) has been recorded.

 Poisonous alkaloids, lectins, and cyanogenic glycosides are present in some plant parts.
 Short-term use of elderberry extract preparations appears to be relatively safe; however, long-term toxicological studies are lacking.